 In the Arboretum, early summer hydrangeas are at their peak in late June and early July.
 Find many Hydrangea varieties in the Camellia Family collection area and the Woodland Garden.
 The Arboretum features many old-fashioned varieties of Hydrangea macrophylla (both mophead and lacecap types) and Hydrangea serrata (the mountain hydrangea of Japan).
 We also have many other species from Asia and eastern North America, including some that reach the size of small trees as well as climbing species.
 The giant leaves and large lacecap-type blooms of Hydrangea aspera are found in several places throughout the Arboretum.

 Early summer also features Styrax (snowbell trees), Philadelphus (mock oranges) and Deutzia through early July.

-The start of summer showcases the white camellia-like blooms of Stewartia species, part of the Camellia Family and prominently featured in that part of the Arboretum.
-Stewartia serrata starts the show, followed by Stewartia pseudocamellia and Stewartia monadelpha.
+The start of summer also features the white camellia-like blooms of Stewartia species, part of the Camellia Family and prominently featured in the Camellia section of the Arboretum.
+Stewartia serrata starts the show, followed by Stewartia pseudocamellia and Stewartia mondadelpha.
 The latter two are truly four-season trees, with spectacular bark year round and outstanding fall color.
 July and August are when Stewartia ovata (mountain camellia) and Stewartia malacodendron come into bloom.
 The Arboretum has one of the best collections of these trees in the United States.